renaissance-publishing/renaissance/content/chapters/03-the-commonwealth-today.md

 Many of the small hamlets and freeholds are often dependent on nearby manors and towns, which will hosts necessary markets and artisans.

 Heartland Province, the oldest province, may represent the Commonwealth's "archetypical" culture.
-Heartland is a decentralized web of manors, of hamlets and freeholds, and of city-states.
+Heartland is a decentralized web of city-states, manors, and hamlets and freeholds.
-Manors are, very roughly, small towns, surrounded by fields and forests; they are typically established by a *charter*, which is often held by a Lord, or by some organization (like a temple, guild, or university).
+Manors are, very roughly, small towns, surrounded by fields, orchards, and forests; they are typically established by a *charter*, which is often held by a Lord, or by some organization (like a temple, guild, or university).
 Manors are often self-sufficient in terms of food, and often host a few artisans as well.
-Nestled between manors are any number of small hamlets and freeholds, which are often interdependent with nearby manors, producing additional food but require the craft of their artisans.
+Nestled between manors are any number of small hamlets and freeholds, which are often interdependent with nearby manors.
 Manors, in turn, may have obligations to nearby city-states: city-states host large markets, where their food can be sold, and goods can be purchased; they are the homes of universities, guilds, and governments; and they are often walled, and strongholds of local defense.

-The cultures and traditions of these manors can vary incredibly widely — the flexibility of the system is one of its benefits.
+The cultures and traditions of these city-states and manors can vary incredibly widely — the flexibility of the system is one of its benefits.
-Heartland has also come to include pockets of many other races and cultures.
+While the most common culture is one that is distantly derived from that carried west by Humans from the Empire of Man — significantly changed by the intervening centuries and contact with other races and cultures — many other races and cultures are also represented by city-states and manors.

 Other provinces can vary widely.
 Westward, for example, is similar, since it was founded by settlers travelling from Heartland; however, it is significantly more militarized.
 Large fortifications have taken over some of the roles of city-states; in fact, the three largest population centers in Westward are giant, modern star-forts, established to resist the constant, ferocious raids coming out of the Shaded Sea.
 Dragonshire Province, having a centralized monarchy and sophisticated bureaucracy, is more vertically organized; Nobles, with their seats in cities, claimed the rule of the territories around them — often in turn headed by other, lesser nobles, and subject to the whims of the various guilds and councils.
 Northland, in turn, is more sparsely populated; it is a land of Orcish and Dwarven holds, clan politics, Gnollish herders, and snow.
-Herd-and-Pack, the domain of the Herders and their allies, is a land of herders and hunters, with few permanent settlements and even fewer large cities.
+Herd-and-Pack, the domain of the Herders and their allies, is a land of herders and hunters, with few permanent settlements and fewer large cities.
-Islandhome is perhaps the most modern province, and sports a sophisticated, tiered civil government.
+The Haven Isles are a hotbed of political theory and public discourse; it sports a sophisticated, tiered civil government.

 ## Commonwealth Governance